 Stamp duty is levied on security interests created in Portugal and the relevant rate applies to the secured amount under the relevant security interest (the amount of credit, the value of the asset or an agreed secured amount).
-Exemption of stamp duty applies when the security instruments are ancillary and simultaneous with the loan, namely when they executed concurrently with the documentation of the loan they purport to secure and such loan has itself been subject to stamp duty.
+Exemption of stamp duty over security interests applies when the security instruments are ancillary and simultaneous with the loan (ie, when they are executed concurrently with the documentation of the loan they purport to secure and such loan has itself been subject to stamp duty).
 Subjective exemptions may also apply, notably in relation to loans granted by or security granted to institutions such as the European Investment Bank.